 - “Environmental veganism”, refers to the avoidance of animal products and opposes the industrial farming of animals as it is environmentally damaging and unsustainable.

 In simple terms, a Vegan diet is a diet exclusive of animal and dairy products and inclusive of only plant-based products.
-This means no cow milk, no eggs, no chicken, no meat, no cheese.
-A vegan diet is full of while fruits and vegetables along with legumes and nuts.
+This means no cow milk, no eggs, no chicken, no meat, and no cheese.
+A vegan diet is full of whole fruits and vegetables along with legumes and nuts.

 Vegans in the USA have been increasing at a very high rate.
 More and more people are shifting to a plant-based diet.
-People have realized that their diet plays the most important role in maintaining a healthy and problems free life.
+People have realized that their diet plays the most important role in maintaining a healthy and health-free life.

 Studies have also shown that vegans are less likely to be overweight and tend to have a lower percentage of body fat.
 Thus, reducing the risk of other chronic diseases.